T h e C e n t r a l C o n c e p t s

 the wisdom of their insights, can remain highly relevant for us today.

-Some Companions will find a literal reading of the Gospels meaningful.
+Some Companions will find a literal reading of the Gospels inspiring.

 Others will consider a symbolic or allegorical interpretation helpful.
 A